•

 The journal can be accessed at https://tuspubs.tuskegee.edu/pawj

-Note: (1) Concurrent workshops, success stories, poster presentations, and plenary sessions, etc., refer to other sessions at the Professional Agricultural Workers Conference; (2) General format means, Introduction, Main Body (divided into subsections according to the nature of the subject matter), and Conclusion.
+Additional Note: (1) Concurrent workshops, success stories, poster presentations, plenary sessions, etc., refer to other sessions at the Professional Agricultural Workers Conference; (2) General format means, Introduction, Main Body (divided into subsections according to the nature of the subject matter), and Conclusion.

-Additional Note to All Authors
+Special Note to All Authors

 (1) Follow the above guidelines closely